Climate change is a hot topic

 Each year in the United States we are putting about 800,000 gallons of formaldehyde, 65,000 tons of steel, 20 million board feet of hardwood, and 1.6 million tons of concrete into the ground for burials

 Globally we use about 10 million plastic bags per minute or about 5 trillion per year.
 These bags use up 2.2 billion gallons of oil each year to manufacture.
-The recycle rate on these bags is very low, around 1%.
+The recycling rate on these bags is very low, around 1%.
 Plastic on its own does not bio-degrade.
 It just decomposes down into smaller and smaller pieces.
 This means that even though the average plastic shopping bag can take anywhere from 10 to 10,000.

 According to the Environmental Protection Agency, each year Americans buy, use, and throw out billions of batteries with at least 1/3 of all single-use batteries ending up in landfills.